zk-ticketing/zk-ticketing/README.md

 ### OpenAPI

-The openapi folder contains the OpenAPI specification for the ZK Ticketing system.
+The openapi folder contains the OpenAPI specification for the Proof Pass system.

 ### Infrastructure